111 W. Montgomery Avenue

 The Jane C. Sween Library in Rockville now has over 5,000 books, most of which are catalogued at the link above and in the Montgomery County Public Library (MCPL) catalog.
-The primary focus of this collection is the history of Maryland and the development of Montgomery County from the colonial period to the present including genealogy reference books, biographies, and published Maryland county records.
+The primary focus of this collection is the history of Maryland and the development of Montgomery County from the pre-colonial period to the present including genealogy reference books, biographies, and published Maryland county records.
 The state and local histories of Delaware, the District of Columbia, Pennsylvania and Virginia are also strongly represented.

 The library holds tombstone inscription readings on index cards from 111 cemeteries and family burying grounds indexed by name (survey done in the 1970s), as well as general survey materials on all known Montgomery County cemeteries, prepared by the Coalition to Protect Maryland Burial Sites working with Peerless Rockville and completed in 2008.
 For the 2018 updated cemetery inventory data, as well as digitized versions of the 2008 surveys, visit their website hosted at Montgomery Preservation.

 Births, marriages, deaths, and other information copied from the record books of numerous churches in Montgomery County, indexed by name.
 Photocopies of the original records of several Catholic, Episcopal and Methodist churches in the County.
 The Library also collects general historical information on Montgomery County places of worship–including newspaper articles, history publications, pamphlets, anniversary programs, and events– for reference and research.

 Early Montgomery County Records

 Original vital documents (birth and death certificates; marriage licenses; wills) are kept at the Maryland State Archives and/or the Montgomery County Circuit Court.
 Deeds and other land records are also available online through mdlandrec.net.